munasib03/earth-3d/README.md

 # earth-3d
-A 3D model of earth showcasing live clouds
+A 3D model of earth showcasing live clouds and satellite telemetry